leematos/slate/README.md

 ## Allowed Keys ##

-Below is a Mac small keyboard layout showing all the bindable keys.
+Below is an Apple small keyboard layout showing all the bindable keys.
 You almost get the whole keyboard.

 **Note:** If you bind any binding to cmd-tab or cmd-shift-tab, Slate will completely disable the default Mac OS X Application switcher!